paulmaxus/api-lesson/episodes/api-introduction.md

 ## HTTP status codes

-We've probably all encountered the famous `404` error message when being redirected to a website that doesn't exist.
+We've probably all encountered the famous *404* error message when being redirected to a website that does not exist.
 APIs usually provide more informative error messages.

-For example, when inserting a typo into one of our parameters, let's say replacing `publication_year` with `pppublication_year`, you'll see a message like this:
+For example, when inserting a typo into one of our parameters, let's say replacing *publication_year* with *pppublication_year*, we will get a message like this:

 `Invalid query parameters error`

-This error tells you what to look for.
+This error tells us what to look for.

-When making HTTP requests from Python or R, we will see that handling error messages is necessary for your code to run well.
-Below you'll find a list of the most common status codes and what they mean.
+When making HTTP requests from Python or R, we will see that handling error messages is necessary for your code to run without interruptions.
+Below you will find a list of the most common status codes and what they mean.

 |Code|Name                 |Meaning                                                                   |